Infostrux-Solutions/snowflake-snowpro-core-study-notes/Overview/Objects.md

 ## UDF: User-Defined Function ##
 > [User Defined Function](https://docs.snowflake.com/en/sql-reference/user-defined-functions.html)

-Extend Snowflake to perform operations that are not available through built-in, system-defined functions.
+Extend Snowflake to perform operations that are not available through built-in, system-defined functions such as include programming constructs like branching and looping.
+.
 * UDFs accept 0 or more parameters.
-* For each row passed to a UDF, the UDF returns either:
+* For each row passed to a UDF, the UDF must return either:
   * a scalar (i.e. single) value, or
-  * if defined as a `RETURNS TABLE` function, a set of rows.
-When the UDF returns a table, it can be called a User Defined Table Function (UDTF)
+  * if defined as a `RETURNS TABLE` function, a set of zero or more rows.
+    * When the UDF returns a table, it can be called a User Defined Table Function (UDTF)
 * A UDF can be written in:
   * Java
   * JavaScript